niallw23/pands-problem-sheet/README.md

 - Using the reading I was able to write some code that I think accomplishes the task.
 - Had to trust the 'black box' reference with regards the function as it seemed to be accomplishing the task.

+The folder Week 07 has the weekly task for Week 7.
+The folder was created to hold the .txt file as well as the .py file.

+- This task required research around using command line arguments.
+- I watched a YouTube clip to get some understanding.
+[5]
+- It pointed me to the python library sys.
+- I looked at some sample code [6]
+- I then tried to combine the video, the code and what was being asked in the weekly task.
+- This helped me with the counting the letters.
+[7]

 [1] = https://www.tutorialsrack.com/articles/324/how-to-find-the-current-day-is-weekday-or-weekends-in-python